PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ## Licensing

-All code in this repo is licensed under the GNU public license.
+All code in this repo is licensed under the GNU 3 public license.
 All documents and diagrams and licensed under CC0.

+## Initial Design Idea

+![InlineVentMonitor](https://github.com/PubInv/ventilator-test-lung-analyzer/blob/master/InlineVentMonitor.svg)

 ## Status

 This is an emergeny project in response to the COVID-19 pandemic.
 We are in a learning mode.

-## Initial Design Idea

-![InlineVentMonitor](https://github.com/PubInv/ventilator-test-lung-analyzer/blob/master/InlineVentMonitor.svg)
+At present I have I2C pressure sensors and flow meters in my possesion ready to start hacking.
+(See parts list).
+I have purchased a TIMETER T-200 flow analyzer (used) which has not arrived.

 # Motiavtion of Strategy